Puff pastry demands its moment in the jaffle maker

 - Salt & pepper

-Set aside to cool and you can also pack into containers if you're making a bigger batch.
+Set aside to cool and you can also pack it into containers.

 Lightly butter your jaffle maker, on both sides and halve 1 x puff pastry sheet (slightly thawed, to make it easy to seal).